-"Missing or delaying vaccinations leaves children vulnerable for serious illnesses for longer than necessary," VADM Adams tells Motherly.
+"Missing or delaying vaccinations leaves children vulnerable for serious illnesses for longer than necessary," VADM Adams told Motherly.
 "We've got to get that word out, we've got to get the word out that vaccines do not overload the immune system.
 And that even if the child gets several vaccines in one day, it is a tiny, tiny fraction of the many germs that children are exposed to throughout the day."

 The CDC recommends children get the first dose of MMR vaccine at 12 to 15 months of age and a second dose at somewhere between four and six years of age.
-"Teens and adults should also be up-to-date with their MMR vaccine.
+Teens and adults should also be up-to-date with their MMR vaccine.

 America's top doctors want parents to talk to their own doctors if they have questions, but if you want more information right now you can visit the CDC's website.